sanils2002/Simple_JWT_Authentication/README.md

 # Simple_JWT_Authentication

 Simple JWT Authentiation using django rest framework.
+The user can perform authentication using Postman API.

 ## Installation